elevata-labs/elevata/docs/load_sql_architecture.md

 Delete detection is implemented as a separate anti‑join statement that runs before the merge.

 The SQL layer translates incremental scope filters from source lineage into target column expressions.

+The incremental scope used for delete detection is derived from the SourceDataset.increment_filter and
+translated via lineage into target column references.

 ---